niinzir/microsoft/70-697/3_storage_security/file_system.md

 + Includes cyclic redundancy check (CRC) for greater reliability

 One disadvantage is you can only convert if the disk is empty or unpartitioned.

+## Managing Data Compression

++ Files and folders are managed independently, which means that a compressed folder can contain uncompressed files
++ Access to compressed files by applications is transparent
++ Data compression is available only on NTFS partitions.
+If you copy or move a compressed file to a FAT32 partition, Windows 10 automatically uncompresses the file.
++ Certain system files (Pagefile.sys) can't be compressed.

+## Understanding Distributed File System

+Administrators have the ability to take shared folders that are located on different servers and transparently connect them to one or more DFS namespaces.

+### Advantages of DFS

++ When a user views this virtual tree, the shared folders appear to be located on a single machine
++ __Simplified Data Migration:__ DFS gives you the ability to move data from one location to another without the user needing to know the physical location of the data.
++ __Security Integration:__ Administrators do not need to configure additional security for the DFS shared folders.
++ __Access-Based Enumeration (ABE):__ This feature (disabled by default)
+  displays only the files and folders that a user has permissions to access.

+### Types of DFS

++ __DFS Replication:__ Manage replication scheduling and bandwidth throttling
+  using the DFS management console.
++ __DFS Namespaces:__ The DFS Namespace service is the virtual tree lising in the DFS server.
+An administrator can setup multiple namespaces on the DFS, allowing for multiple virtual trees within DFS.

+## Recovering Encrypted Files

+### Using the DRA

+DRAs are impleented differently depending on the version of your OS and th econfiguration of you computer:

++ For Windows 10 that are part of a 2012 R2 Active Directory domain, the domain administrator user account is automatically assigned the role of DRA.
++ For Windows 10 that are installed as stand-alone computers or if the computer is part of a workgroup, no default DRA is assigned.

+You shoul duse extreme caution when using EFS on a stand-alone Windows 10 computer, if the key used to encrypt the files is lost, there is no default recovery process, and all access to the files will be lost.

+## RAID Levels

+Windows 10 allows for configuration of three main levels:

+__RAID-0 (Striped):__
++ No data recoverability, but better performance
++ Minimum of two hard disks, work together as a single volume.
++ If yo ulose either disk, you lose the entire striped volume.

+__RAID-1 (Mirrored):__
++ Setup two volumes or disks that mirror each other.
++ If you lose one disk or volume, you can boot to the second disk or volume.

+__RAID-5:__
++ Previously known as a stripe set with parity.
++ Minimum of 3 disks that work together as one volume.
++ The volume uses a parity bit, which allows you to recover your data in the event of a single hard disk failure.